Andrew112/modern_portfolio/README.md

 # Build a Portfolio
 I have build a responsive website that will display images. links and description.
-This is my first portfolio project.
+This is my portfolio project.

 # Files Included